 Specifically, the curcuminoids are able to effectively fight off the underlying causes of inflammation, which severely inhibit your ability to build and repair muscle

-In order to get the full inflammation-fighting benefit of curcumin, and especially for preventing muscle loss as you age, you need to make sure you are taking it in its most potent form.
+In order to get the full benefits of curcumin, including supporting normal inflammation responses and promoting muscle health as you age, you need to make sure you are taking it in its most potent form.
 Turmeric will not get the job done, you need not just curcumin but the most active form of curcumin – 95% tetra-hydro curcuminoids.
 Try a supplement like Smarter Curcumin, which contains 400 mg of curcumin in a black seed oil base with every serving.

 Today, we talked about the dangers ofSarcopenia, or age-related muscle loss — a serious condition that nearly 50% of people in the US are dealing with right now, many without realizing it.